oroinc/documentation/cookbook/how_to_accelerate_import.rst

       > oro_workflow.listener.process_collector
       > orocrm_magento.listener.customer_listener

-To disable these listeners multiple option ``--disabled-listeners`` can be used.
+To disable these listeners, multiple option ``--disabled-listeners`` can be used.
 Also option can receive value "all" - it will disable all optional listeners.
-Here is example:
+Here is an example:

 .. code-block:: bash